habibcomsats/NVFlare/integration/monai/examples/spleen_ct_segmentation/README.md

 ## 3D spleen CT segmentation
-In the following, we show an example of running MONAI-bundle configurations with NVFlare.
+In the following, we show an example of running MONAI-bundle configurations with Flare.

 ### (Optional) 1.
 Set up a virtual environment
 ```